How long is my quote valid for?

 There are also various steps you can take to reduce the cost of your policy.
 Have a read through our guides section to find out how you can save.

-Why is my car insurance getting more expensive?
+Why is my policy getting more expensive?

-Car insurance providers will often increase the cost of their premiums across their range each year.
+Providers will often increase the cost of their premiums across their range each year.
 This means that even if you’re building up a no claims discount, you might still see your policy get more expensive when it is renewed.

 The best way to avoid this is to shop around and compare quotes online when it comes to your renewal date in order to make sure you’re constantly taking advantage of the best priced policies on the market.